apache/incubator-teaclave-trustzone-sdk/README.md

 #### 3. Set environment, and build

-The remaining steps are the same as described in [Getting Started - Set environment variables](#3-set-environment-variables) and  [Getting Started - Build Rust applications](#4-build-rust-applications).
+Follow the steps described in [Getting Started - Set environment variables](#3-set-environment-variables) and  [Getting Started - Build Rust applications](#4-build-rust-applications) to set the environment and build both the  OP-TEE libraries and the Rust examples.
 Besides, you can collect all example CAs and TAs to `/incubator-teaclave-trustzone-sdk/out`:

 ```sh
 $ make examples-install